grantmacken/fluorescence/site/gmack.nz/publish/2020-06-22-makefile-asset-pipeline.md

 }
 -->

-## A Makefile Asset Pipeline

 I am not sure I like Make, but it is the build tool I use.
 Other build tools come and go out of fashion, but 'Make' is still used widely, is still being iteratively improved upon, and once you get the hang of it, it does what you tell it to do.

 I use nginx to serve my 'static-assets'.
 Below is a simplified version of my declarative nginx location block for serving my css stylesheets